 DARPA Centibots Project

 2002: DARPA launched the Centibots project in which they developed 100 identical robots that could work together and communicate with each other.
-The Centibots could survey an area and build a map of it in real-time.
+The Centibots could survey an area and build a map of it in real time.
 Additionally, these robots could identify objects including their companion robots and people, and distinguish between the two.
 The maps that they make are incredibly accurate.
 In total, the Centibots project cost around $2.2 million to complete.

 MySpace Comes And Goes

-2004: MySpace gaining over 1 million users within the first month of their official launch and 22 million users just a year later.
+2004: MySpace gained over 1 million users within the first month of its official launch and 22 million users just a year later.
 Soon after in 2005, it was purchased by News Corp for $580 million.
 However, shortly after the sale of MySpace, it was fraught with scandal after scandal.
 MySpace helped to popularize social media, with Facebook trailing right behind it, passing MySpace in users in 2008.
 It eventually laid off about 50% of its workforce in 2011.

 Arduino Is Released

 2005: Italian designer Massimo Banzi released the Arduino, a credit card-sized development board.
-The Arduino was intended to help design students who didn’t have any previous exposure to programming and electronics, but eventually became a beloved tool for tech hobbyists worldwide.
+The Arduino was intended to help design students who didn’t have any previous exposure to programming and electronics but eventually became a beloved tool for tech hobbyists worldwide.
 To this day, Arduino boards are increasingly a part of electronics education including self-education.

 iPhone Generation-1 Released

 2007: Steve Jobs of Apple released the first-ever iPhone, revolutionizing the smartphone industry.
-The screen was 50% bigger than the popular smartphones as the time, such as the beloved Blackberry and Treo.
+The screen was 50% bigger than the popular smartphones of the time, such as the beloved Blackberry and Treo.
 It also had a much longer-lasting battery.
 Additionally, the iPhone normalized web browsing and video playback on phones, setting a new standard across the industry.
-The cost was what you could expect from an iPhone, selling at around $600, more than twice as much as it’s competitors.
+The cost was what you could expect from an iPhone, selling at around $600, more than twice as much as its competitors.

 Apple’s iPad Is Released

 2010: Only three years after the iPhone is released, Steve Jobs announces the first-ever iPad, Apple’s first tablet computer.
-It came with a 9.7-inch touchscreen and options for either 16GB, 32GB, and 64GB.
-The beauty of the iPad is that it was basically a large iPhone, as it ran on the same iOS and offered the same functionally.
+It came with a 9.7-inch touchscreen and options for either 16GB, 32GB, or 64GB.
+The beauty of the iPad is that it was basically a large iPhone, as it ran on the same iOS and offered the same functionality.
 The original iPad started at $499 with the 64GB Wi-Fi + 3G version selling for $829.